Bonelol/react-hooks-boilerplate/README.md

 # React-Hooks-Boilerplate

-A boilerplate using React Hooks for state management，
+A boilerplate using React Hooks for managing application state.
 Using TypeScript，Jest、Enzyme

 ## Before Start